atom-box/bpikl/README.md

 [x] Make second page
 [x] ~~Configure apache to use a SQL table to do redirect~~
 [x] Configure apache to use a rewrite table TEXTFILE to do redirect
-[ ] Make a wrapper class around the dbTransaction for get/set the sql [ ] Make newlines append to the flat file used by Apache redirect [ ] re-Enable --->public function notUnique()
+[ ] fix function notUnique with hard coding at shortUrlToCheck [ ] Make a wrapper class around the dbTransaction for get/set the sql [ ] Make newlines append to the flat file used by Apache redirect [ ] re-Enable --->public function notUnique()